massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/01-buttons/button.md

 ---
-title: Button Link
+title: Button
 ---
-Description: A link `<a>` element which is styled to look like a button.
+Description: A `<button>` element styled solid or outline and regular or small size

 ## State: ALPHA